GPars meets Virtual Threads

 Conclusion

 We have had a quick glimpse at using virtual threads with Groovy and GPars.
-It is very early days, so expect much more to emerge in this space once virtual threads are released in preview in production versions of JDK19 and eventually beyond a preview feature.
+It is still early days with virtual threads, so expect much more to emerge as JDK21 becomes more mainstream.